Find Cheap SR-22 Auto Insurance Quotes in Arizona

-Drivers who are convicted of certain serious driving offenses in Arizona must request an SR-22 insurance document in order to reinstate their licenses after they were suspended.
-This form certifies to the Arizona MVD that you are satisfying the state requirements for liability insurance.
-While the SR-22 itself only costs a modest fee, drivers who require an SR-22 pay much more for insurance than other drivers—about 40% more on average.
+Drivers who are convicted of certain serious driving offenses in Arizona must request an SR-22 insurance document to reinstate their licenses after a suspension.
+This form certifies to the Arizona Motor Vehicle Division (MVD) that you meet the state requirements for liability insurance.

-However, a judge may decide to require that you get an SR-22 in other situations as well, such as if you have too many points on your license or have too many unpaid tickets.
+However, a judge may decide to require that you get an SR-22 in other situations, such as if you have too many points on your license or have too many unpaid tickets.

 - Suspended/revoked license

 - Repeated smaller offenses, such as speeding tickets

 If you don't own a car but got a DUI while driving a vehicle that belongs to someone else, you may be required to get an SR-22 to get your license back, even if you didn't previously carry insurance.
 In this case, you'll need to buy non-owner SR-22 insurance.

 Non-owner coverage is generally cheaper than regular car insurance because it doesn't include coverage for a vehicle.
 It's also cheaper because it presumes you won’t drive as often as someone who owns a vehicle and drives it regularly.